-Spring Vegetable Vegan Pad Thai with asparagus, edamame, peanut rice noodles, and more!
+Spring Vegetable Vegan Pad Thai with asparagus, edamame, carrots, cabbage, peanut sauce, rice noodles, and more!
 This gluten-free, vegan recipe comes together quickly and is a much healthier option than takeout!

 In honor of my love for Pad Thai, I’m sharing with you an easy version of the meal.
 A vegan version that is positively LOADED with vibrant fresh vegetables!